adunning/tei-msdesc-tools/README.md

 ## Scripts

+- `add_work_subjects.py`: Add work subjects to a TEI file.

+- `check_entity_keys.py`: Check that all entity keys in a TEI file are valid.

+- `create_viaf.py`: Encode VIAF data into TEI format.

+- `date_bindings.py`: Add binding dates to a TEI manuscript descriptions.

+## Usage

-Usage information is available by running the scripts with the `--help` flag.
+Usage information is available by running the scripts with the `--help` or `-h` flag.
 For example:

 ```bash
 python3 create_viaf.py --help
 ```

-`add_work_subjects.py`
-: Add work subjects to a TEI file.

-`check_entity_keys.py`
-: Check that all entity keys in a TEI file are valid.

-`create_viaf.py`
-: Encode VIAF data into TEI format.

-`date_bindings.py`
-: Add binding dates to a TEI manuscript descriptions.